 This post contains affiliate links.
 For more information, see my disclosures here.

-It seems like everyone is talking about “tidying up” lately, with the release of Marie Kondo’s new Netflix show by the same name!
-I have loved watching the show myself and seeing the transformations from cluttered to tidy!
+It seems like everyone is talking about “tidying up” this year, with the release of Marie Kondo’s new Netflix show by the same name in January!
+I loved watching the show myself and seeing the transformations from cluttered to tidy!

-I first read The Life Changing Magic of Tidying Up back in 2015, and immediately dove into the tidying process, organizing our clothes (and learning a new way of folding), clearing out our books, and decluttering just about every area of our house since then!
+I first read The Life Changing Magic of Tidying Up back in 2015, and immediately dove into the tidying process, organizing our clothes (and learning a new way of folding), clearing out our books, minimizing our paper, and decluttering just about every area of our house since then!

 Organizing Sentimental Items with the KonMari Method